shubhamj1510112/Mercari-Price-Suggestion-Challenge/README.md

 ## 4. Variable encoding

-Note: The complete r code for this section is provided as the variable_encoding.R file and figures/tables are uploaded separately.
-So after setting up the path you can run the complete r code but it may take some time to run (please check for r version or package availability related errors as they vary from system to system anyways the used versions are specified in the comments of r script).
+<p align="justify"> Note: The complete r code for this section is provided as the variable_encoding.R file and figures/tables are uploaded separately.
+So after setting up the path you can run the complete r code but it may take some time to run (please check for r version or package availability related errors as they vary from system to system anyways the used versions are specified in the comments of r script). </p>

-In this particular dataset I had four columns with unstructured text data like name, category, brand name, and item description.
+<p align="justify"> In this particular dataset I had four columns with unstructured text data like name, category, brand name, and item description.
 Moreover, these columns also had a lot of special characters which needed to be taken care.
 Also almost all of the variables had the missing values.
 Thus, to resolve these issues this particular step of label encoding was performed.
 Here I used many tools and techniques from text analytics and dummy variable encoding.
-Now let’s see this step in detail for each of the variable.
+Now let’s see this step in detail for each of the variable. </p>

 Figure 1: Percent missing values plotted for each variable.
 Brand name has highest amount of missing values (>40%)

 ![Alt text](https://github.com/shubhamj1510112/Mercari-Price-Suggestion-Challenge/blob/master/Figure-1.jpeg)

-Table 1: Missing value summary for each variable.
-I observed that every predictor variable has missing values therefore; proper missing value treatment is required.
+<p align="justify"> Table 1: Missing value summary for each variable.
+I observed that every predictor variable has missing values therefore; proper missing value treatment is required. </p>

 ![Alt text](https://github.com/shubhamj1510112/Mercari-Price-Suggestion-Challenge/blob/master/Table-1.JPG)

-In data there was an identifier number for each training observation (train_id).
-As this has no predictive power so it was just kept there for reference but not used in modelling.
+<p align="justify"> In data there was an identifier number for each training observation (train_id).
+As this has no predictive power so it was just kept there for reference but not used in modelling. </p>

 ### 4.1 First variable: Item Name (predictor variable)